nushell/nushell.github.io/book/working_with_strings.md

 Though in the cases of strings, especially if you don't have to operate on the strings, it's usually easier and more correct (notice the extra + at the end in the example above) to use `str join`.

-Finally you could also use string interpolation, but that is complex enough that it is covered in it's own subsection below.
+Finally you could also use string interpolation, but that is complex enough that it is covered in its own subsection below.

 ## String interpolation